 A small cove protected from big waves

-Shallow, easy entry with a sandy-bottom
+Shallow, easy entry with a sandy bottom

-Palm trees swaying overhead with views of the leeward coast in the distance
+Palm trees swaying overhead with views of the leeward coast

-Tide pools for tiny adventures to explore
+Tide pools for little explorers

-Easy access – a short walk from the parking lot
+Easy access, short walk from parking

-A little bit of shade if you’re early
+A little shade if you arrive early

-A Hidden Treasure: Paradise Cove Beach, the Best Oahu Family Beach
+A Hidden Treasure: Paradise Cove Beach

 Despite our love of this little beach, we don’t go there often as a family.
 You have to get up early (not a morning person), wait in line for parking (no patience for that), or park at Aulani Resort and pay the hefty $39 parking fee.
 That one hurts.